Lee Chung-yong: VfL Bochum

 On 6 September 2018, Lee signed for 2.
 Bundesliga side VfL Bochum on a contract until the end of the 2018–19 season with an option for extension thereafter.
 He scored a goal and provided six assists during 23 appearances in the 2018–19 2.
 Bundesliga.

 The German football magazine kicker gave him the 26th-highest score in its statistics about all 2.
 Bundesliga players.

-Ulsan Hyundai
+Ulsan HD

-On 4 March 2020, Lee signed for K League 1 club Ulsan Hyundai.
-In December, he won the 2020 AFC Champions League with Ulsan.
-In 2022, he helped them win the 2022 K League 1 during which he was also given the K League 1 MVP Award and was included in the K League 1 Best XI for the second time in his career.

-Since moving to Ulsan Hyundai, he has been helping the team with his skills that he has complied with.
-He has played as a starting player much less frequently, but he has recently led his team to three consecutive league wins by coming in as a substitute and showing himself as a playmaker.
+On 4 March 2020, Lee signed for K League 1 club Ulsan Hyundai (renamed Ulsan HD in 2024).
+Since moving to Ulsan HD, he helped his team win three consecutive league titles from 2022 to 2024 and an AFC Champions League title in 2020.
+Especially, he received the K League Most Valuable Player Award for the first time in 2022.
+In the middle of the 2025 season, however, he was criticised by media and fans for his behavior towards manager Shin Tae-yong.
+He and other veteran players were in conflict with Shin, and their conflict was followed by danger of the club's relegation.
+In the first match after Shin was sacked, he scored a penalty goal and showed a controversial goal celebration to taunt Shin.
+Defending champions Ulsan avoided relegation by finishing ninth among twelve clubs, but did not extend their contract with him.